-In Finland, municipalities organise many services for the elderly to make their lives easier and to enable them live in their own homes for as long as possible.
-If you have a municipality of residence in Finland, you are entitled to receive the services that your municipality offers.
+In Finland, you can receive various services that provide help for everyday life and enable you to live at home.
+If you have a municipality of residence in Finland, you are entitled to receive the services for the elderly that your wellbeing services county (hyvinvointialue) offers.

 Even if your health is poor, you can live at home if your home functions well for you.
 Alteration work can be done to your home to make living there easier.

-It is the duty of municipalities to organise service housing and support housing for those who need it.
+You can get service housing (palveluasuminen) and supported housing (tuettu asuminen) from your wellbeing services county.
 Read more on the InfoFinland web page Support and service housing.

 Immigrants who have lived in Finland long enough will receive an old age or work disability pension on the same grounds as all other people residing in Finland.
 The amount of pension they receive is dependent on how long they have lived or worked in Finland.
 Guarantee pension, however, secures minimum livelihood for those who have lived in Finland for at least three years.
 More information is available on the InfoFinland web page Pension.

 If you have trouble getting about, you can borrow various devices to help you, such as crutches or a walker.
-If you need such devices, contact your own health centre first.
-The health centre will provide you with more information about these devices.
+If you need aids and equipment, contact your local health and social services centre first.
+The centre will provide you with more information about aids and equipment.

-In the winter it is often slippery outside.
-Shoemakers and some large supermarkets sell anti-slip soles (liukueste) that can be attached to the bottom of ordinary shoes.
+In the winter, it is often slippery outside.
+Shoemakers and some large supermarkets sell anti-slip soles (liukueste) that can be attached to the soles of ordinary shoes.
 You can also buy studded shoes (nastakengät) from a shoe shop, these make walking on slippery streets easier.

 Home services are help with day-to-day activities, such as washing and dressing oneself and eating.
 Home nursing is nursing and rehabilitation that takes place at home.
 A doctor writes a referral for home nursing.
-In addition to this, support services are available, which include meal, cleaning, shopping, security and transport services.
+There are also support services, such as:

-If you require home care, please contact the home care unit of your municipality.
-Municipal home care is subject to a fee.
+If you need support for living at home, contact the social services in your area.
+They will give you guidance and information on home care services.
+Home care is usually subject to a fee.
 When the home care is regular, your income and that of your spouse affect the cost of the home care.
 Temporary home care costs the same for everyone.
 The municipality may also provide you with a service voucher you can use to purchase services from a service provider approved by the municipality.

 If you have a municipality of residence in Finland, you are entitled to use public health services.
-If you fall ill, contact your local health centre.
+If you fall ill, contact your local health and social services centre.
 More information is available on the InfoFinland page Health services in Finland.

-Taking care of a family member at home
+If you care for a family member at home

 When a family member needs help continuously and his/her care is binding and demanding, it is possible to get allowance for informal care (omaishoidontuki) for it.
 This allowance is intended for people who have a municipality of residence in Finland.
 The amount of the allowance and the criteria for getting it may vary from one municipality to another.
-You can apply for the allowance at the Social Welfare Office (sosiaalitoimisto) of your own municipality.
-In order to qualify for this allowance, you must make an informal care agreement (omaishoitosopimus) with your municipality.
-Your local Social Welfare Office will provide more information about the allowance for informal care.
+You can apply for the allowance from the social services of your area.
+In order to qualify for the allowance, you must make an agreement on informal care with social services.
+Your local social services will provide more information on the allowance for informal care.

-In addition to the remuneration, municipalities can organise various services in order to support informal care.
-Municipalities also arrange daytime activities (päivätoiminta) for the elderly.
-Daytime activities include transport, a meal, exercise, for example.
-Ask for more information at your local Social Welfare Office.
+In addition to the remuneration, municipalities can organise various services to support informal care.
+Municipalities also arrange daytime activities for the elderly.
+Daytime activities include transport, a meal, exercise or other activities.
+Ask your local social services for more information.